bbauska/UC-Davis-JS-Basics/readme.md

   alt="Define newVar as a global variable." />
 </p>

-Let\'s take a look at how this works because this is interesting.
-Over here I have a variable and I didn\'t put var here like that, I\'ve left off the keyword.
-This newVar is going to get defined in the global scope, and it is in the global scope anyway, we\'re not inside of a function, but that\'s okay.
+Let&apos;s take a look at how this works because this is interesting.
+Over here I have a variable and I didn&apos;t put var here like that, I&apos;ve left off the keyword.
+This newVar is going to get defined in the global scope, and it is in the global scope anyway, we&apos;re not inside of a function, but that&apos;s okay.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 470.
 (260) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">